Msangi99/bus/docs/api/SPECIAL_HIRE_CUSTOMER_API.md

    - 🔴 **Red (busy)**: Coaster has an order or is on hire

 4. **Booking Flow**:
+   - Customer uses `/calculate-price` to get estimated price
+   - Customer app calculates: `distance × price_per_km + surcharges`
-   - Customer creates booking → Status: `pending`
+   - Customer app sends booking request with `distance_km` and `total_amount`
+   - Server accepts the calculated amount from the customer app
-   - Admin confirms → Status: `confirmed`
-   - Driver starts trip → Status: `in_progress`
+   - Status: `pending` → Admin confirms → `confirmed` → Driver starts → `in_progress` → `completed`

-   - Driver completes trip → Status: `completed`
+5. **Price Calculation**:
+   - Customer app should call `/calculate-price` endpoint first
+   - Customer app calculates final amount based on distance × price_per_km
+   - Customer app includes both `distance_km` and `total_amount` in booking request
+   - No base price is included in calculations

-5. **Payment**: Payment processing is handled separately.
+6. **Payment**: Payment processing is handled separately.
 Contact admin for payment methods.

-6. **Tracking**: Real-time tracking is available for bookings with status `in_progress`.
+7. **Tracking**: Real-time tracking is available for bookings with status `in_progress`.

 ---